Frequently Asked Questions About Postpartum Depression & Related Illnesses

 Post-Adoption Depression: What Stopped This Mom From Leaving Her Baby At Target.

-Breastfeeding and depression … such a big issue for moms with PPD.
-Some want to quit because they have difficulties with it or because it causes them too much stress, but they don’t because they feel pressure to keep going.
-Others don’t reach out for professional help with their illness because they fear they will be made to stop when breastfeeding is the only thing that helps them feel bonded to their babies.
+Breastfeeding and depression is such a big issue for moms with PPD!
+Some want to quit because they have difficulties with it or because it causes them too much stress, but they don’t stop because they feel pushed by others to keep going.
+Others don’t reach out for professional help with their illness because they fear they will be made to quit when breastfeeding is the only thing that helps them feel bonded to their babies.
 You need to know that you can and should do what is right for YOU, and that you can receive treatment and continue breastfeeding.
-You should also feel free to stop if you need to – you have options.
+You should also feel free to stop if you need to — you have options.
 We support you no matter what you do.
 Here are some stories you may find helpful:

 From Boob to Bottle: Postpartum Depression & The Unnecessary Shame of Quitting Breastfeeding